 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.
-A provision is recognised even if the likelihood of an outflow with respect to any one item included in the same class of obligations may be small d) Amounts payable to government's consolidated revenue fund
+A provision is recognised even if the likelihood of an outflow with respect to any one item included in the same class of obligations may be small.